Johan consults limited logo

 Data Breach Management

 Data breaches, as a constant threat, have gained the attention of the Nigerian government.
-So, the bill laid out a proper guide for Its management.
+So, the bill laid out a proper guide for its management.

-The Data Protection Bill mandates data controllers and data processors to keep a record of all personal data breaches.
+The Data Protection Bill mandates data controllers and processors to keep a record of all personal data breaches.

 In addition, data controllers are to report every data breach that occurs to the NDPC within 72 hours.
 However, this timeframe can be extended due to the legal needs of law enforcement.